MorneVenter/godot-blueprint-csharp/README.md

 ---

 ## Utility Scripts

 This project includes a few utility scripts.
 Feel free to delete them if they are not needed.
 These scripts are:

 - PrettyNumbers - A static class used to format numbers.
 - SaveManager - A singleton save system.
 Call `this.GetSaveManager()` in any class to get the instance.
 You can then use functions like `Get()` and `Mutate()` to interact with the save system.
 - EventManager- A singleton event system.
 Call `this.GetEventManager()` in any class to get the instance.
 You can then use the public events to emit and subscribe to global signals.

+Signals from the event manager can be emitted like so: `eventManager.EmitSignal(nameof(eventManager.ExampleSignal));`.
+The name of the event is passed instead of magic strings.
+To listen to a signal, simply do: `eventManager.MySignal += func`.

+## Tests

+Write and put your tests in `Assets/Tests`.
+This template uses NUnit to run tests.
+Run `dotnet test` to run your tests.

 ## 3D and 2D Scenes